 - Get more cash out from an ATM whenever required.

-Also bring at least one backup card, preferably two, and leave it apart from your luggage – in the hotel safe, in a safe box at reception, or just hidden in your suitcase.
-Don’t forget to inform that bank too before you go.
+Also bring at least one backup card, preferably two, and leave it apart from your luggage and billfold – in the hotel safe, in a safe box at reception, or just hidden in your suitcase.
+Don’t forget to inform that bank before you go as well.

 Absolute best tip: if you have time, and are in an eligible country, apply for a Wise (formerly TransferWise) account.
 With this you can apply for a debit card and a ‘borderless account‘, then add a euro balance to your account, and use the debit card at ATMs in Italy.
 This incurs zero charges until you hit €300, then 1% after that, but you get the best possible exchange rate.